 Ryan is a member of the Eastern Connecticut Symphony Orchestra and the Waterbury Symphony Orchestra and has also played with the Hartford Symphony, New Britain Symphony, National Symphony Orchestra, the Aternus Chamber Orchestra, the Hartt Symphony, the Albany (GA) Symphony and the Gainesville (FL) Symphony.
-He was a founding member of the Paper Moon Jazz Trio and the Sophisticates New Music Ensemble.
-Ryan’s solo work has been featured at yoga studios, churches and synagogues as well as at New Music and Bass Festivals in New England.
+He was a founding member of the Paper Moon Jazz Trio and the Sophisticates New Music Ensemble, and is a current member of the Amuse Blues Jazz Trio.
+Ryan’s solo work has been featured at yoga studios, churches and synagogues as well as at New Music and Bass Festivals.

 Ryan is a member of the Suzuki Association of the Americas and the National Association for Music Education.
 He serves as a board member for the CT Chapter of the American String Teachers Association and is a Lifetime Member of the International Society of Bassists.